kryoz/bicycle/README.md

 <h1>What is it?</h1>
-This is very simple framework which should satisfy for purposes of:
+This demo is to show very simple framework which should satisfy for purposes of:
 <ul>
-<li>creation of MVC application with SEF URL hierarhy</li>
+<li>creation of MVC application with SEF URL hierarchy</li>
 <li>simple page structure (no dedicated entities for modules or plugins yet)</li>
 <li>AJAX capability</li>
 <li>various databases support via PDO</li>